Dean Gallo: Early life

 Gallo was born in Hackensack, New Jersey, the son of Dean and Selma Gallo.
-He grew up in Boonton, New Jersey and attended public schools in Parsippany-Troy Hills, New Jersey before graduating from Boonton High School in 1954.
+He grew up in Boonton, New Jersey, and attended public schools in Parsippany–Troy Hills, before graduating from Boonton High School in 1954.

 Career

 He spent his career as a realtor and real estate developer, and was an owner of Gallo & DeCroce, a firm he started with another future elected official, Alex DeCroce.

 Local politics

 Gallo was elected to the Parsippany-Troy Hills Township Council in 1967, and served as council president from 1968 to 1971.
 He was elected to the Morris County Board of Freeholders in 1971 to fill an unexpired term, and elected to a full three-year term in 1972.
 He was the freeholder director from 1973 to 1975.
 In 1974, Gallo considered running for New Jersey's 5th congressional district, which included all of Somerset and parts of Essex, Mercer and Morris counties, including his hometown of Parsippany.
 The Republican incumbent, Peter Frelinghuysen, was retiring after 22 years.
 However, Gallo ultimately did not run and instead endorsed Assembly Minority Leader Thomas Kean, who narrowly lost the GOP primary to Millicent Fenwick.